TailAdmin/tailadmin-free-tailwind-dashboard-template/README.md

-# TailAdmin - HTML & Alpine.js
+# TailAdmin - Free Tailwind Admin Dashboard Template

-A free, open-source admin dashboard template built with Alpine.js and Tailwind CSS.
+TailAdmin is a high-quality, open-source, and **free Tailwind CSS admin template** that is perfect for creating data-rich backends, powerful web applications and dashboard-admin projects.

 ![TailAdmin Dashboard Preview](./banner.png)